blitzik/router/readme.md

 		internalId: contactPage # your identifier
 ```

-If you need a parameter or more, you can define internal parameters
+Apart from internal IDs you can set an internal parameter or more under
-under **internalParameters** section:
+**internalParameters** section:

 ```neon
 paths: